-- IT solicitations up between $10,000 and $100,000 are set aside for small businesses.
-If available, four (4) qualified DBSBD-certified small business sources should be solicited for all IT procurements between $10,000 and $100,000.
-If two or more DBSBD-certified small businesses cannot be identified as qualified to set aside the procurement under $100,000, the procurement file shall be documented with VITA's efforts through eVA to obtain the number of required sources.
-An award may be made to a qualified, reasonably ranked small, minority or women-owned offeror, if available, that is other than the highest ranking offeror if the price submitted is fair and reasonable.
+IT solicitations up between $10,000 and $100,000 are set aside for small businesses: If available, four (4) qualified DSBSD-certified small business sources should be solicited for all IT procurements between $10,000 and $100,000.
+If two or more DSBSD-certified small businesses cannot be identified as qualified to set aside the procurement under $100,000, the procurement file shall be documented with VITA's efforts through eVA to obtain the number of required sources.
+An award may be made to a qualified, reasonably ranked small, minority or women-owned offeror, if available, that is other than the highest ranking offeror if the price submitted is fair and reasonable and does not exceed five percent (5%) of the lowest responsive and responsible noncertified bidder.
 If an informal RFP is utilized in lieu of Quick Quote the award shall be made to the highest ranking and qualified small, woman-or minority-owned offeror.
-If the procurement is set aside and the agency or institution receives no acceptable bids or offers, the set aside may be withdrawn and the procurement resolicited utilizing non-set-aside procedures.
+If the procurement is set aside and the agency or institution receives no acceptable bids or offers, the set aside may be withdrawn and the procurement resolicited utilizing non- set-aside procedures.

-- IT solicitations from $0 to $10,000 are set aside for micro businesses: All solicitations up to $10,000 shall be set aside for DBSBD certified micro businesses when the price quoted is fair and reasonable.
-These set asides would require soliciting a minimum of one (1) DBSBD-certified micro business, if available for all procurements up to $10,000.
+IT solicitations from $0 to $10,000 are set aside for micro businesses: All solicitations up to $10,000 shall be set aside for DSBSD certified micro businesses when the price quoted is fair and reasonable and does not exceed five percent (5%) of the lowest responsive and responsible noncertified bidder.
+These set asides would require soliciting a minimum of one (1) DSBSD-certified micro business, if available for all procurements up to $10,000.